Research and evidence informed practice in allied and scientific health

 ASHO will assist this connectivity by monitoring the request themes and actively linking common focus areas.
 Additionally ASHO can be contacted via HealthAlliedandScientificHealth@sa.gov.au for details of similar research themes to assist development of a well-built clinical question.

 Additional helpful resources available via the SALUS website include:

 2. Hints and tips to develop new and improve existing Journal Clubs and

 For further information or assistance with Allied Health Journal Clubs please contact ASHO via HealthAlliedandScientificHealth@sa.gov.au or telephone 8226 6406.

 South Australian Allied Health Research Forum 2019 – Beyond the Brilliant idea; Planning, Doing and Applying Research in Clinical Practice

-This forum is an opportunity for allied health professionals with an interest in research and quality improvement to hear about research projects being undertaken by allied health clinicians within SA Health and learn about pathways and resources to embed research within allied health practice.
+On the 23rd May 2019 over 200 allied health professionals and industry partners gathered at the Royal Adelaide Hospital for the inaugural South Australian Allied Health Research Forum.
+The forum was an opportunity for allied health professionals with an interest in research and quality improvement to hear about research projects being undertaken by allied health clinicians within SA Health and learn about pathways and resources to embed research within allied health practice.